junaidahamed800/Traditional_RAG/Learn_RAG/README.md

 - WebBaseLoader
 - DirectoryLoader & etc..
 * Document is one type of data structre which has Two core components - page_content (String format) & metadata(Dictionary format)
+- metadata is helpful in the similarity search as it is key-value pair data